dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Parameters**

-`strides`: The pixel values that stand for the strides of the image.
+`strides`: The number of row bytes in each image plane.

 &nbsp;